Have you ever left your body, encountered an extraordinary luminosity, or entered a heavenly realm, where you felt completely at home?

 The most important thing to know about a Spiritually Transformative Experience is that the phenomenon can happen to anyone – anywhere – at any age.
 This means it can happen to you, or your partner, child, or friend – if it hasn’t already.
 It is likely to happen to someone you know.

 If you are an experiencer, it could happen to you again.
-Some experiencers have had multiple experiences at different times in their lives.
-You or a loved one could have one or more of these experiences at any time, and be transformed by it.
+Some experiencers have had multiple experiences.
+You or a loved one could have one or more of these experiences at any time, and be transformed by them.
 Of course, death is the ultimate STE and we will all experience it, someday.

 Causes of a Spiritually Transformative Experience